How to Find an Administrative Assistant:

 What are the main duties of an administrative assistant?

-- Receive phone calls on behalf of executives.
+- Receiving phone calls on behalf of executives.

-- Construct professional emails based on a brief.
+- Constructing professional emails based on a brief.